Where to Stay in Somerset: The Complete Guide

 The Circus, Bath

-The Roman Baths remain the obvious beginning, followed by the Royal Crescent, Pulteney Bridge, the Circus and a dip at Thermae Bath Spa, where the city’s ancient obsession with water becomes something altogether more modern.
+The Roman Baths are the obvious beginning, followed by the Royal Crescent, Pulteney Bridge, the Circus and a dip at Thermae Bath Spa, where the city’s ancient obsession with water becomes something altogether more modern.
 There are excellent restaurants, good shops and enough Jane Austen heritage to satisfy anyone with a bonnet-shaped inclination, though Bath is far more than a period-drama backdrop.

 It is the best Somerset base for couples, first-timers, culture lovers and anyone who wants the ease of a city without giving up countryside altogether.